-Mixing vulnerable pedestrians and fast-moving vehicles is often a dangerous combination.
-The well-known rule that the pedestrian always has the right of way is generally true, but there are certain exceptions when it’s not.
+Mixing vulnerable pedestrians and fast-moving vehicles is a dangerous combination.
+The well-known rule that the pedestrian always has the right of way is generally true, but there are exceptions.
 In the event of a car accident with a pedestrian, determining who is at fault is often the biggest challenge because it depends on the details of the incident.

 All drivers have what is called a “duty of care.”
 This means that the driver is held to a certain standard of what a normal, cautious and reasonable person would do in similar circumstances.
 For example, responsible drivers take extra precautions when pedestrians are nearby.
 A person may be driving the speed limit, but if he or she sees a toddler coming into the road then they have a duty to slow down and come to a stop—even if the vehicle technically has the right of way.

 However, a pedestrian can be held liable for an accident if the vehicle is driving reasonably safely but the pedestrian acts in a careless way that makes it impossible for the driver to avoid hitting the individual.
 A pedestrian jumping out in front of a moving vehicle or walking the street at night wearing dark clothing are both examples of actions that may cause them to share some of the blame for a pedestrian-vehicle collision.

 How to establish liability in your Colorado pedestrian or bicycle accident case